piercingveil/piercingveil/README.md

 <div align="center">
-hi! most of my repositories are privated, if you want to see any of my specific code, shoot me a dm, you can find my most recent contact information at https://haunt.gg/russian or contact me at eg574@proton.me
+hi! most of my repositories are private, if you want to see any of my specific code, shoot me a dm.

+contact @ https://haunt.gg/russian or eg574@proton.me

 ##